 Get a Second Opinion

-When it comes to pets, you’re talking about a part of the family, and this can cause pet parents to leave reviews that can be extremely challenging to receive and respond to.
+When it comes to pets, you’re talking about a part of the family, which can cause pet parents to leave reviews that are extremely challenging to receive and respond to.
 Whenever one of these reviews comes in, take a step back and distance yourself from the situation for 10-15 minutes.
 It’s good to get some perspective on a situation – especially when something is very emotionally charged.

-We recommend also getting a second pair of eyes on the response of somebody who was not involved in the situation.
-By getting some insight from an individual who was not involved, you can receive some unbiased feedback on how your message may be perceived.
+We also recommend getting a second pair of eyes on the response to receive unbiased feedback on how your message may be perceived.